Structure of the NHS

 For the first few decades of its existence, the structure of the NHS had a ‘tripartite system’ which was made up of the following services:

-- Hospital services, organized into regional hospital boards in charge of administration.
+- Hospital services, organised into regional hospital boards in charge of administration.

 - Primary care, including GPs, dentists and opticians who worked as independent contractors rather than salaried employees of the government.